statgen/fivex/util/README.md

 ---
 Supporting Data

+Note: all examples below use gene expression ("ge") data.
+The sQTL data generated with txrevise ("txrev") was processed the same way by replacing instances of "ge" in path and file names with "txrev".

 FIVEx's regional view uses data directly from the eQTL Catalogue.
 Study- and tissue-specific data need to be placed in the data directory, in the following location: